 - We can react to events and act spontaneously or we can be strategic.
 Which one do you think I favour?

 - We can undertake activism in a way which sustains us or we can run ourselves down.
 This often isn’t considered a choice – we can hurtle into particular activist practices without considering the consequences.
 When we skip meals, exercise or time with loved ones we make a choice to prioritise the work over our personal needs.
 This may be manageable for a short hectic period in a campaign but if it becomes a long-term habit our physical and emotional health can suffer.
 Want some ideas about how to set up sustainable practices?
-Plan to Win offers workshops on sustaining activism.
+Plan to Win offers workshops on sustaining activism and Plan to Thrive has multiple resources and activist stories.

 Some tips for getting started in activism